A General Nonlinear Observer Design for Inertial Navigation Systems with Almost Global Stability Guarantees: Introduction

 \section{Introduction}

-Accurate estimation of a rigid body's complete pose, including position, velocity, and orientation, is a critical requirement in many robotics and aerospace applications \cite{Titterton2004StrapdownTechnology}.
-Inertial Navigation Systems (INS), which rely on accelerometers and gyroscopes within an Inertial Measurement Unit (IMU), are commonly used to perform this task.
+Accurate estimation of a rigid body's extended pose, including position, velocity, and orientation, is a critical requirement in many robotics and aerospace applications \cite{Titterton2004StrapdownTechnology}.
+Inertial Navigation Systems (INS), which rely on accelerometers and gyroscopes embedded within an Inertial Measurement Unit (IMU), are commonly used to perform this task.
 These systems integrate sensor data to estimate the vehicle's state over time.
-However, this approach is prone to drift due to sensor noise, biases, and unknown initial conditions, leading to inaccurate state estimates if used alone \cite{Woodman_INS_tech_report}.
+However, this approach is prone to drift due to sensor noise, biases, and unknown initial conditions, leading to inaccurate state estimates if IMU data are used alone \cite{Woodman_INS_tech_report,goel2021introduction}.
 To mitigate these issues, INS is often augmented with external measurements, such as those from the Global Positioning System (GPS), which provides periodic corrections to the position estimates.
-In scenarios where GPS is unavailable, such as in indoor environments, alternative sensors like magnetometers, vision, or acoustic systems are employed to obtain supplementary measurements.
+In GPS-denied scenarios, such as in indoor environments, alternative sensors like magnetometers, cameras, or acoustic systems are employed to obtain supplementary measurements.
 For example, vision-aided INS integrates IMU data with visual information from cameras to improve state estimation accuracy \cite{Marco_ECC_2020, reis2018source, Single_bearing_ECC2024, wang2020hybrid}.
-The combination of these data sources enhances the overall reliability of the system by compensating for the weaknesses of individual sensors.
+By fusing these complementary data sources, the system can compensate for the limitations of individual sensors, thereby enhancing overall reliability.